EwartM/ewartm.github.io/add-gwtp-mvp-architecture.md

 #### [](#header-2)'Home' presenter
 This presenter will be the default page

 Add a new Presenter via New > 'create GWTP Presenter with View'

-Create a new nested presenter called Home under **..client.ui.home**
+Name the presenter Home and create it in the **..client.ui.home** package
 Check 'Place' and fill 'HOME'
 Select 'Slot' and browse to the Application presenter's SLOT_APPLICATION
 check 'UI Handlers'